openshift/enhancements/enhancements/insights/pulling-data-from-ocm.md

 ### Data in API

-The SCA certificate is available via the `simple-content-access-cert` secret in the `openshift-config-managed` namespace
+The SCA certificate is available via the `etc-pki-entitlement` secret in the `openshift-config` namespace

 ### Open questions
 - How often should the Insights Operator query the OCM API?
 Every 4 hours?
 Do we always need to download the full SCA cert data?